 Colloquial term for massive artificial concentrations of matter believed to be operating as archai level (Fifth Singularity or higher) industrial centers.

-A digital artificial ecosystem residing in a virch.
+A fully designed (rather than evolved) digital ecosystem residing in a virch.

 - W-Brain, Distributed Wormhole Brain - Text by Adam Getchell with additions by Steve Bowers

 A form of distributed comptutational megastructure relying on wormholes for processing power.

 - Walking Cities - Text by Steve Bowers